Polynesian rat: Distribution and habitat

 The Polynesian rat is widespread throughout the Pacific and Southeast Asia.
 Mitochondrial DNA analysis suggests that the species originated on the island of Flores.
 The IUCN Red List considers it native to Bangladesh, all of mainland Southeast Asia, and Indonesia, but introduced to all of its Pacific range (including the island of New Guinea), the Philippines, Brunei, and Singapore, and of uncertain origin in Taiwan.
 It cannot swim over long distances, so is considered to be a significant marker of the human migrations across the Pacific, as the Polynesians accidentally or deliberately introduced it to the islands they settled.
 The species has been implicated in many of the extinctions that occurred in the Pacific amongst the native birds and insects; these species had evolved in the absence of mammals and were unable to cope with the predation pressures posed by the rat.
 This rat also may have played a role in the complete deforestation of Easter Island by eating the nuts of the local palm tree Paschalococos, thus preventing regrowth of the forest.

-Although remains of the Polynesian rat in New Zealand were dated to over 2,000 years old during the 1990s, which was much earlier than the accepted dates for Polynesian migrations to New Zealand, this finding has been challenged by later research showing the rat was introduced to both the country's main islands around A.D.
-1280.
+Although remains of the Polynesian rat in New Zealand were dated to over 2,000 years old during the 1990s, which was much earlier than the accepted dates for Polynesian migrations to New Zealand, this finding has been challenged by later research showing the rat was introduced to both the country's main islands circa 1280.

 Behaviour

 Polynesian rats are nocturnal like most rodents, and are adept climbers, often nesting in trees.
 In winter, when food is scarce, they commonly strip bark for consumption and satisfy themselves with plant stems.
-They have common rat characteristics regarding reproduction: polyestrous, with gestations of 21–24 days, litter size affected by food and other resources (6–11 pups), weaning takes around another month at 28 days.
+They have common rat characteristics regarding reproduction: they are polyestrous, with gestations of 21–24 days; their litter size is affected by food and other resources (6–11 pups); and weaning takes around another month at 28 days.
 They diverge only in that they do not breed year round, instead being restricted to spring and summer.

 Diet

 R. exulans is an omnivorous species, eating seeds, fruit, leaves, bark, insects, earthworms, spiders, lizards, and avian eggs and hatchlings.
 Polynesian rats have been observed to often take pieces of food back to a safe place to properly shell a seed or otherwise prepare certain foods.
 This not only protects them from predators, but also from rain and other rats.
 These "husking stations" are often found among trees, near the roots, in fissures of the trunk, and even in the top branches.
-In New Zealand, for instance, such stations are found under rock piles and fronds shed by nikau palms.
+In New Zealand, for instance, such stations are found under rock piles and fronds shed by nīkau palms.